arijitbardhan/TerraformTemplates/README.md

-# TerraformTemplates
+# Terraform Templates
 Terraform templates for various requirements

-To run the templates
+To run the templatesggf
 --------------------------
 -> Install Terraform on your system (Guide: https://www.terraform.io/intro/getting-started/install.html)